When and how can I register my children?

 Do you offer scholarships or financial aid?

-We do not.
-Families can choose to pay their tuition in full up front, or pay in two equal payments with a 5% carrying fee on the balance (half due July 1 and the balance due December 1), or they can pay monthly in ten equal payments beginning in July and continuing through April, with a 5% carrying fee applied to the balance.
+At this time, we do no offer scholarships or financial aid.
+Families can choose to pay their tuition in full up front, or pay in two equal payments (half due July 1 and the balance due December 1), or they can pay monthly in ten equal payments beginning in July and continuing through April, with a 5% carrying fee applied to the balance.
 Monthly payments are only done through ACH automatic withdrawal from your checking account.
 Families who wish to pay in two equal payments or ten monthly payments will be subject to a formal credit check (must provide us with a social security number) and must provide us with a Letter of Financial Good Standing from their previous tutorial or private school.

 Do I sign a financial contract?